neoinsanity/ontic/doc/index.rst

 =============================================================
-Ontic - of or relating to entities and the facts about them
+Ontic - Of or Relating to Entities and the Facts about Them
 =============================================================

-The goal of **Ontic** is to provide a pure data object that is flexible to use in a python project.
-The motivation is to make it simple to utilize in a development environment that interfaces with external services and third-party tools, but not require an extensive library to convert objects.
+**Ontic** is an object definition tool. **Ontic** provides schema definition of object types that are accessible as a class instance or as a dictionary.
+**Ontic** also provides the tools to validate and perfect type instances.

 To that end **Ontic** objects can be accessed through attribute access or via dictionary key access.
 The theory is that most third party libraries, from JSON